jendrikseipp/vulture/README.rst

 The provided arguments may be Python files or directories.
 For each directory Vulture analyzes all contained `*.py` files.

+Vulture assigns each chunk of dead code a confidence value.
+A confidence value of 100% means that the code will never be executed.
+Values below 100% are only estimates for how likely it is that the code is unused.

 After you have found and deleted dead code, run Vulture again, because it may discover more dead code.